LetsGhost/RouteRacoon2/README.md

 ## Changelog

-- 0.5.1 release
+- 0.7.0 release
-- Navigating is now possible via a list
+- Create a project entry from the folder you are in.
-- Delete function
+- Fixed: Better way for new Terminal
-- Rename function
+- Checking if a folder still exists, if not the project entry gets deletet.